 For Monticello, as for certain other favored faces, Linotype cut a second italic using single-letter mats, so the letters could have any width the designers wanted.
 To shift from roman to italic with these fonts, the operator would indeed have to change the magazine on the machine.
 Carter saw evidence of both single-letter and duplex mats having been used in the early Jefferson volumes.
 Mergenthaler also made versions with long descenders, which Carter found "much more elegant and more faithful to the original," as well as a number of two-letter logotypes.
 He incorporated these refinements in his digital versions.

-↑ This article is based largely on a series of presentations that Matthew Carter and I gave in 2003 to celebrate "The New Digital Monticello: Reinterpreting a Historical Typeface" at the Grolier Club in New York City (February 25), at Princeton University (March 31), and at the Annual Meeting of the Association of American University Presses in St. Louis (June 23).
+1. This article is based largely on a series of presentations that Matthew Carter and Charles Creesy gave in 2003 to celebrate "The New Digital Monticello: Reinterpreting a Historical Typeface" at the Grolier Club in New York City (February 25), at Princeton University (March 31), and at the Annual Meeting of the Association of American University Presses in St. Louis (June 23).
 Some of the material included here also appeared in a broadside, produced by Princeton University Press and distributed on those occasions, mimicking a similar broadside created by Conkwright in 1949 to announce the arrival of Linotype Monticello.
-The correspondence between James Ronaldson, Thomas Jefferson, and Pierre Samuel DuPont de Nemours is in the Thomas Jefferson Papers at the Library of Congress, and is available at http://memory.loc.gov/ammem/collections/jefferson_papers/).
-I want to thank Barbara Oberg and J. Jefferson Looney of the Jefferson Papers project for providing me with expert transcriptions of these documents, which were most helpful.
+The correspondence between James Ronaldson, Thomas Jefferson, and Pierre Samuel DuPont de Nemours is available at Thomas Jefferson Papers, Library of Congress.
+Barbara Oberg and J. Jefferson Looney of the Jefferson Papers project provided expert transcriptions of these documents.
 The letters, proofs, and other items figuring in the collaboration of Conkwright and Griffith are archived in the P.J.
 Conkwright Collection in the Department of Rare Books and Special Collections at Princeton University's Firestone Library.
-For those wishing to pursue the early history further, I recommend Jennifer B. Lee's "'Our Infant Manufactures': Early Typefounding in Philadelphia," Printing History 22, vol. 11, no. 2 (1989).
+For those wishing to pursue the early history further, the author recommends Jennifer B. Lee's "'Our Infant Manufactures': Early Typefounding in Philadelphia," Printing History 22, vol. 11, no. 2 (1989).
 For those interested in more about P.J.
-Conkwright, I recommend the special issue of the Princeton University Library Chronicle honoring his life and work, vol. 56, no. 2 (Winter 1995), particularly Mark Argetsinger's article, "Harmony Discovered: P.J.
+Conkwright, the author recommends the special issue of the Princeton University Library Chronicle honoring his life and work, vol. 56, no. 2 (Winter 1995), particularly Mark Argetsinger's article, "Harmony Discovered: P.J.
 Conkwright in the Tradition of Classical Typography."